Finding good apps that work on Raspberry Pi is important if you plan on using it as a replacement for your desktop computer.

 - Microsoft Powerpoint => LibreOffice Impress

-I didn’t use it deeply for just two days, but it seems to work fine
+I didn’t use it a ton over two days, but it seemed to work fine.

-Your data is easy to export, so it will never be lost.
+Your data is easy to export, so it won’t be lost.

 Printing stuff on Linux has always been complicated, but this tool can help you 🙂

-You can add a printer on the network or USB plugged
+You can add a printer on the network or a USB plug.

-Once cups installed, go to http://localhost:631 to use the interface
+Once cups is installed, go to http://localhost:631 to use the interface.

-The default login is pi and password is the same as your current system password
+The default login is pi and the password is the same as your current system password.

 Microsoft Visual Studio Code

-It’s free, with mostly the same features as Sublime Text and the ability to add plugins to do everything (direct Git or SVN management, PHP autocomplete with functions parameters tooltip, …)
+It’s free, with most of the same features as Sublime Text and the ability to add plugins to do everything (direct Git or SVN management, PHP autocomplete with functions parameters tooltip, …).

-So, I needed to install Visual Studio Code on my Raspberry Pi during my two days test to use it as my primary desktop PC
+So, I needed to install Visual Studio Code on my Raspberry Pi during my two-day test to use it as my primary desktop PC.

 It’s possible, but you need to build it from source, so I’ll give you the step-by-step process here